adambard/learnxinyminutes-docs/julia.html.markdown

 f_add(x, y) = x + y  # => "f (generic function with 1 method)"
 f_add(3, 4)  # => 7

-# Function can also return multiple values as tuple
+# Function can also return multiple values as tuple.
 fn(x, y) = x + y, x - y
 fn(3, 4)  # => (7, -1)

 # You can define functions that take a variable number of
-# positional arguments
+# positional arguments.
 function varargs(args...)
     return args
     # use the keyword return to return anywhere in the function